 Invisible machine applique is just like chain piecing and machine quilting.
-We, quilters, try to stitch for as long as possible without stopping to tie off.
+We, quilters, try to sew for as long as possible without stopping to tie off.

-Use the labeled block for reference.
-SL (stitch length) and SW (stitch width) settings are shown in parentheses.
+Use the labeled block below for reference.
+SL (stitch-length) and SW (stitch-width) settings are as follows unless otherwise noted:

-To create a straight stitch for traveling, set your machine to a zigzag stitch, reduce the SW to 0.
+For traveling, set your machine to a zig zag, reduce the SW to 0 and SL to 1.0.

 1. Start between A and B, straight stitch traveling (SL=1, SW=0)